menandmice/micetro_docs/guides/user-manual/folder_management.rst

 Folder management is an important organizational tool for objects (through :ref:`object-folders`) and saved filters (through :ref:`smart-folders`).

-The list of folders is located in the 'Folders' tab of the :ref:`webapp-filtering`.
+The list of folders is located on the **Folders** tab of the :ref:`webapp-filtering`.

 .. tip::
-  To switch to the 'Folders' tab, click the folder icon on the bottom of the sidebar.
+  To switch to the **Folders** tab, click the folder icon at the bottom of the filtering sidebar.

 Folders and Contexts
 ^^^^^^^^^^^^^^^^^^^^